FINDING THE PROVIDER WHO WILL PROVIDE A SAFE AND POSITIVE ENVIRONMENT FOR YOUR CHILD.

 UNDERSTANDING SAFEGUARDS, LEGISLATION & STANDARDS SECTION

-The presence of safeguards do not provide a complete guarantee that children will be protected from harm, there is evidence that the more safeguards that are present, the stronger the protection will be.
+Safeguards do not provide a complete guarantee that children will be protected from harm.
+However, the more safeguards there are, the stronger the protection will be.

-There are legislation, policies and frameworks that have been developed that applies to all organisations and all providers to ensure that they provide a safe environment for all children:
+Overarching safeguards include legislation, policies and frameworks that apply to all organisations and providers.
+These safeguards ensure providers maintain a safe environment for all children.